HomeSite Map

 Recording History

-"In January 1968, I was in Bombay (India) working on the soundtrack for the film 'Wonderwall' - a Sixties hippy movie directed by Joe Massot," George Harrison relates in the book "Beatles Anthology."
+"In January 1968, I was in Bombay (India) working on the soundtrack for the film 'Wonderwall' - a '60s hippy movie directed by Joe Massot," George Harrison relates in the book "Beatles Anthology."
 He continues, "He asked me if I would do the music, but I told him I didn't write music for films.
 Then he said that whatever I gave him, he would use.
 That sounded pretty simple, and I thought, 'I'll give them an Indian music anthology, and who knows, maybe a few hippies will get turned on to Indian Music.'"

 George started recording the soundtrack for this movie using conventional instrumentation in EMI Studio Two on January 5th, 1968, but flew to India on January 7th for a five days of recording sessions at EMI's Bombay Studio.
 “I worked with Indian musicians at the EMI/HMV studios in Bombay,” George continues.
 “Mr. Bhaskar Menon brought a two-track stereo machine all the way from Calcutta on the train for me, because all they had in Bombay was a mono machine.”